Dead to the World Tour: Critical reception

 Then there's the mainstream media, playing its usual double-faced game.
 Namely: run endless sensationalistic stories about Manson, and then run numerous editorials rife with the usual "we're so jaded and above it all" tone [that] give the impression "it's just Alice Cooper again", as if any kid today could give a flying whizz about a guy who last released a memorable album in 1973, you know, before most of Manson's fans were born.

 Unlike the other theatrical rock performers to who he's often compared—Cooper, KISS—Manson's art is not merely meant for the passive consumption of spectacle.
-He's overtly rhetorical, constantly striving to influence his audience and uses his theatrics to implant within them the germ of his Satanic philosophy, which afterall is really a more colorful version of good ol' atheistic existentialism a la Nietzsche, Sartre and Camus.
+He's overtly rhetorical, constantly striving to influence his audience and uses his theatrics to implant within them the germ of his Satanic philosophy, which after all is really a more colorful version of good ol' atheistic existentialism a la Nietzsche, Sartre and Camus.
 This theme was exemplified in Manson's forlorn reading of "Man That You Fear" at the show's conclusion, standing, as he was, alone at center stage, slowly buried beneath a barrage of artificial snow.

 In a world in which the anaesthetized, TV-fed masses wait to be told what to think by slimy politicians, hypocritical religious leaders and conniving corporations, Manson's true sin is to posit the notion that all of these people are full of shit, that the only way to live an authentic life is to take away their reins of power and remake yourself in your own image.
 To think for yourself: A notion that truly scares many people out of their wits.